Grim-/OutwardSuperSimpleExample/README.md

 Thanks to the magic of magic and Unity Explorer, I can show you quite exactly what that means.

-In the picture below you can see two main panels, on the left the "Object Explorer" this allows to view everything in the current scene, as you can see in this case the current scene is "DontDestroyOnLoad" and I have selected the PlayerChar GameObject(everything in the scene is a what?) and expanded it.
+In the picture below you can see two main panels, on the left the "Object Explorer" this allows us to view everything in the current scene, as you can see in this case the current scene is "DontDestroyOnLoad" and I have selected the PlayerChar GameObject(everything in the scene is a what? a GAMEOBJECT) and expanded it, it's worth noting GameObjects can have child GameObjects with their own components on and this is what you can see under the PlayerChar GameObject.

 In the right panel you can see every component that is currently on the selected GameObject, there are a lot because the PlayerCharacter GameObject is very complex with many moving parts that are seemingly not connected at all, this isn't true ofcourse but it sure does look that way.